 - Canadian brand names are in brackets.

-- If your prescription isn’t listed, your pharmacist is the best source for more information.
+If your prescription medication isn’t listed, your pharmacist is the best source for more information.

-These drugs may also ease other symptoms of arrhythmia including:
+Antiarrhythmics can also help other symptoms of arrhythmia such as:

 - Heart palpitations

 How do I take antiarrhythmics?